alzahraamohy/alzahraamohy/README.md

 ## ⭐ Final Note
 Thanks for visiting my profile!
-If you liked my work, feel free to ⭐ any repo — it means a lot 💛
+If you enjoyed my work, feel free to ⭐ your favorite repo — it truly helps 💛
-Always open to collaboration, learning, and building cool data projects!
+Always open to new opportunities, collaboration, and building impactful data projects!